How to Convert RTMP to HLS for Live Video Streaming in 2024

 Here at Dacast, we use a stream packaging tool from Akamai for this process.

-Today, we’ll examine how Dacast and other video streaming platforms use these protocols.
+Finally, we will examine how Dacast and other live video streaming platforms use these protocols.

 Are you ready to learn about RTMP and HLS?
 Let’s get started!